Olympus E-PL9 vs Panasonic TZ200

 It is notable that the E-PL9 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the TZ200 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus E-PL9 better than the Panasonic TZ200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.